-In 2014, smartphone dethroned desktop as the top electronic device used around the globe to access the Internet.
+In 2014, the smartphone dethroned desktops as the top electronic device used around the globe to access the Internet.
 With over 1 billion websites surfacing on the Internet, over 200 million of them are blogs.
 With Mobile especially Android becoming the king of the Internet, bloggers and website designers need to keep in mind the bigger audience while creating their website.
-Mobile friendly websites are a necessity nowadays, and Google’s search indexing algorithms urge creators to craft websites while thinking about mobile.
+Mobile-friendly websites are a necessity nowadays, and Google’s search indexing algorithms urge creators to craft websites while thinking about mobile.

-You can begin by ensuring that all touch points on the website are of the perfect size and simple to use on a smaller screen.
-Do not use hovering and other effects which require a mouse as they will not function on a mobile and will make the website heavy unnecessarily.
-The best way to ensure that your website is mobile friendly is to test it out on multiple devices with different screen sizes and operating system (multiple versions).
+You can begin by ensuring that all touchpoints on the website are of the perfect size and simple to use on a smaller screen.
+Do not use hovering and other effects which require a mouse as they will not function on mobile and will make the website heavy unnecessarily.
+The best way to ensure that your website is mobile-friendly is to test it out on multiple devices with different screen sizes and operating systems (multiple versions).

 There is no doubt about the fact that a website should be user-friendly on a desktop, but if it is not mobile optimized, you can lose potential leads and customers.
-A lot of ventures are going mobile-only due to a large portion of their consumers coming from mobile platform only.
-To cater to the current mobile user, your website should be Mobile friendly websites responsive and user-friendly on a smaller screen.
+A lot of ventures are going mobile-only due to a large portion of their consumers coming from the mobile platforms only.
+To cater to the current mobile user, your website should be Mobile friendly websites responsive, and user-friendly on a smaller screen.

 WordPress and Blogger, the top two websites for blogging are constantly creating new themes for their users, which are mobile, responsive.
 These themes resize and arrange the content on the blog when viewed on smaller screens.
 Also, these themes do not require any other mobile theme or plugin to be responsive, making them the perfect choice for bloggers.

-Once you have created a website, deploy redirects which find out when a user is visiting through a mobile and direct them to the mobile-friendly version of the website.
-There are a lot of websites, which can help you setup and deploy these redirects.
+Once you have created a website, deploy redirects that find out when a user is visiting through mobile and direct them to the mobile-friendly version of the website.
+There are a lot of websites, which can help you set up and deploy these redirects.
 Once your redirects are deployed, anybody who accesses your website through a mobile or is directed to a link will be straightway sent to the optimized version of your website.